 Jenne Sluder MA C-IAYT is a certified yoga therapist and mind-body specialist.
 A native of Asheville, North Carolina, Jenne holds a Masters in Transpersonal Psychology from Naropa University with specialized training in mind-body approaches to improving mental health and physical well-being.

-As a long-time meditation practitioner, Jenne has trained under several skilled meditation masters including WonGong So, Shinzen Young, Lama Rod Owens, and Repa Dorje Odzer, in addition to her meditation studies with direct students of Chogyam Trungpa Rinpoche during her time at Naropa University.
+As a long-time meditation practitioner, Jenne has trained under several skilled meditation teachers including WonGong So, Larry Ward, Shinzen Young, Lama Rod Owens, and Repa Dorje Odzer, in addition to her meditation studies with direct students of Chogyam Trungpa Rinpoche during her time at Naropa University.

 Jenne’s clients progress toward improved health and well-being through safe, relevant, and accessible practices adapted to each individual’s needs and goals.